react-native-camera/react-native-camera/README.md

 # react-native-camera

 A camera viewport for React Native.
-This module is currently in the very early stages of development. **Module is blowing up right now with recent changes from the core React Native team.
-Change is good!
-But it's breaking this module.
-Be warned.**
+This module is currently in the very early stages of development.

 ## Known Issues
 Below is a list of known issues.
 Pull requests are welcome for any of these issues!

-- Viewfinder *does not work*.
-This is a temporary issue that I'm resolving, but right now it will appear as the module is not working.
-The camera does in fact work though.
 - [Camera module may cause app to crash in simulator](https://github.com/lwansbrough/react-native-camera/issues/8)

 ## Getting started